10 tips on how to find buyers on the European fresh fruit and vegetables market

 - Fruitnet: Fruitnet has a number of regional publications in the fresh fruit and vegetable sector.
 If you are among the larger exporters in your country, advertising with Eurofruit can be a good option to show your dominance.

-- Promote your company by sharing developments and updates of your company – try to make use of free publicity through news platforms such as Freshplaza and social networks such as LinkedIn.
+- Promote your company by sharing developments and updates on your company.
+Try to take advantage of free publicity through news platforms, such as Freshplaza, and social networks, like LinkedIn.
+Make sure you focus on interesting topics for your buyer.
+Plan your marketing efforts according to the availability of your supply.

 Business support organisations and trade promotion agencies go further with their assistance in finding potential buyers.
 Among their activities are the organisation of trade missions and trade fair participations.